3 years full-time (plus optional placement year)

 Teaching and learning in the Department of Biology is based in a £22m state-of-the-art facility, which is equipped with laboratories, a flexible workshop and creative learning lounge, computer rooms, specialist tissue culture and fluorescence microscopy suites.

-This course is based in the Department of Biology which is on the Heslington West Campus.
+This course is based in the Department of Biology which is on Campus West.
 The majority of teaching takes place within Biology, with some additional teaching taking place at other locations on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.